December 7, 2025 (2mo ago) — last updated February 6, 2026 (12d ago)

 Key GA4 reports

-• Traffic Acquisition — session-level view of how visits arrived.
+• Traffic acquisition — session-level view of how visits arrived.

-In GA4, your UTM values map to session dimensions (for example, utm_source → Session source).
+In GA4, UTM values map to session dimensions (for example, utm_source → Session source).
 For accurate analysis, drill down from default channel groupings to Session source/medium or Session campaign.

 Pulling the Traffic Acquisition report